PoliTo-ASAC-Lab/xFTDIscan/README.md

 ### xftdiscan.py

 Cross-platform script listing all the USB-FTDI devices currently attached to the machine.
 <br>_It's not much, but it's honest work._

 **Getting Started**:

 ```
-usage: xftdiscan.py [-h] [-v]
+usage: xftdiscan.py [-h] [-v] [-l]

 xFTDIscan - Cross Platform FTDI Device Scanner.

 optional arguments:
   -h, --help     show this help message and exit
   -v, --verbose  If present, more info about found devices will be printed.
+  -l, --list     If present, prints device list also as simple CSV list.
 ```

 **Usage example on Windows (normal & verbose)**:

 ```

 > python .\xftdiscan.py
 +---------------------+-------+
 |         DEVICE (2)  | PORT  |